MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Experimental Evaluation

 To verify the effectiveness of the HIN embedding in \oursystem, we compare \textit{flow2vec} with the representative baseline models described above.
 Specifically, we replace the graph embedding module in \oursystem, while keeping the dataset used, as well as the training and testing processes, identical to those described in \Cref{chap:overallMalware}.

-The experimental results are listed at Lines 9-14 and Line 15 of \Cref{tab:overall}, showing that the HIN embedding method of \oursystem outperforms the other models in all metrics.
-Specifically, metapath2vec and HAN perform better than DeepWalk, LINE, and node2vec.
-This implies that, compared to modelling Android app behaviors with homogeneous graphs, using heterogeneous graphs can describe app behaviors more precisely and enhance the distinguishability between malware and benignware.
+The experimental results are listed at Lines 9-16 and Line 17 of \Cref{tab:overall}, showing that the HIN embedding method used in \oursystem outperforms all other models across comprehensive metrics.
+Specifically, metapath2vec, HAN, HGT and DHN perform better than DeepWalk, LINE, and node2vec.
+This implies that, compared with modelling Android app behaviors with homogeneous graphs, using heterogeneous graphs can describe app behaviors more precisely and enhance the distinguishability between malware and benignware.
+Furthermore, compared with a range of heterogeneous graph embedding models, MalFlows consistently achieves superior performance in terms of Accuracy, Recall, and F$_1$-score.
 In \oursystem, the meta-path-group-guided random walk of \textit{flow2vec} jointly samples the HIN across multiple meta-paths under specified views, which helps capture structural and semantic relations in the HIN.
-Therefore, the vector representations can profile app behaviors comprehensively and precisely, leading to the best detection results performance among all compared schemes.
-Note that HAN and metapath2vec are executed based on our refined HIN.
-Their performance would likely deteriorate if evaluated on the standard HIN.
+Therefore, the learned vector embeddings can profile app behaviors comprehensively and precisely, leading to the best detection performance among all evaluated schemes.
+Although metapath2vec achieves the highest precision (99.76\%) in our experiments, its relatively lower recall suggests potential limitations in capturing diverse semantics of malicious app behaviors.
+Note that all the heterogeneous graph embedding models are evaluated on our refined HIN.
+Their performance would likely deteriorate if applied to the standard HIN.